muellerlab/TensegrityAerialVehicleCollisionSim/README.md

 This repository contains source code implementing dynamics simulation of a tensegrity aerial vehicle colliding with a flat obstacle, such as a concrete wall.
 The code can be used to verify the design of icosahedron protection shells protecting aerial vehicles in the form of quadcopters.

 The detail of the simulation is described in the paper "Design and control of a collision-resilient aerial vehicle with an icosahedron tensegrity structure" submitted to  IEEE/ASME Transactions on Mechatronics (TMECH).
 A manuscript draft can be accessed [here](https://hiperlab.berkeley.edu/wp-content/uploads/2022/11/Design-and-control-of-a-collision-resilient-aerial-vehicle-with-an-icosahedron-tensegrity-structure.pdf).
-An accompanying video can be accessed [here](https://youtu.be/wPsXKjY5a4Y).

 This work is evolved from our previous [IROS 2020 paper](https://ieeexplore.ieee.org/document/9341236).